BYU-ODH/yvideo-client/README.md

 ### Global Packages

-Esure you have Node.js installed, then run:
+Ensure you have Node.js installed, then run:

 ```sh
 npm install -g yarn